Jovanka Broz: Deterioration

 Jovanka in her house in June 2009 with Ivica Dačić and Rasim Ljajić.

 Many believed her to be a victim of the ambitions of various politicians who managed to manipulate the ageing Marshal into turning against his wife.
 Ivo Eterović, a writer and photographer with unprecedented decades-long access to Yugoslavia's ruling couple, stated "the main culprits for the Tito-Jovanka split are that pig Stane Dolanc and General Nikola Ljubičić".
 In 1975, Tito left their common home, and she did not see him from 1977 to 1980 when he died.
 After Marshal Tito's death she lived in seclusion in Dedinje, a Belgrade suburb, under house arrest.
-The house was in a very bad condition; nobody cared to repair anything.
-The roof was leaking, and she did not have her pension or any of her documents (ID, passport and health insurance card).
-She lived without heating for eight years.
-She got her ID and passport in 2009.
-They took her car, so she was not able to go to her husband's grave when she wanted to.
-The government had to be notified if she left the house.
-She had practically no human rights for 30 years.

 Death

 Jovanka Broz's tomb in House of Flowers mausoleum, Belgrade.

-Broz was hospitalised on 23 August 2013, and died from a heart attack in a Belgrade hospital on 20 October 2013, aged 88.
+Jovanka Broz was hospitalised on 23 August 2013, and died from a heart attack in the Emergency Center of Belgrade on 20 October 2013, aged 88.
 She was buried in the House of Flowers mausoleum near her husband's grave.